BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 # Lecture 6: Enumerables Part I

 Group of methods, called Enumerables, let us iterate in a cleaner way.
-Right now, we have three elements to a loop:
+Right now, we have three elements to a loop, which is below.
+This is our old method below, which returns `Jan Feb Mar Apr`.

         months = ["Jan", "Feb", "Mar", "Apr"]

         i = 0                                   # THE COUNTER
         while i < months.length                 # THE CONDITIONAL
             month = months[i]
             puts month

             i += 1                              # THE INCRIMENTING COMPONENT
+        end

+### Block Parameters -- iterate if you only want to run a single line of code in your block

+Our new method, called <b>`Enumerables`</b>, looks like this below.
+It takes in a block of code...rather than a normal parameter like a number like we did before, we take in a `block parameter`.
+This `block parameter` replaces the `while loop` from before into a single line of code and we get the same output as before: `Jan Feb Mar Apr`

+It automatically iterates every element of the array:

+        months = ["Jan", "Feb", "Mar", "Apr"]

+        months.each { |month| puts month }      # Each is a method we're calling on each element of the array
+                                                # The block of code is specifying a parameter, |month| - iterates from one element to the next

+You can also make the paremeter |ele| and it will perform the same:

+        months = ["Jan", "Feb", "Mar", "Apr"]

+        months.each { |ele| puts ele }

+### Multiline Block -- use if you have multiple lines in your code that you want to run in your block

+This will separate each element with a line.

+        months = ["Jan", "Feb", "Mar", "Apr"]

+        months.each do |ele| # do block parameter -- keyword do, operates like 'while' puts ele
+            puts "----" # to separate each outputted element end

+To print out each element of a sentence string, `h e l l o  w o r l d`, you'd use a do block and specify `do` in your block parameter:

+        sentence = "hello world"

+        sentence.each_char do |char|
+            puts char
+        end

+### `idx` - return every element in an array/string with its corresponding index

+But in the above, there's no notion of an index as we iterate in the above, so let's go back to our array example.
+We can use `idx` to return each element in an <b>array</b> with its corresponding index like below:

+        months.each_with_index do |ele, idx| # do block parameter -- keyword do, operates like 'while' puts ele
+            puts idx
+            puts "----" # to separate each outputted element end

+If you want to do something analogous for a <b>string</b>,

+        sentence = "hello world"

+        sentence.each_char.with_index do |char, idx|
+            puts char
+            puts idx
+            puts "----"
          end